-Xfce is a resource-conservative desktop environment that works well on older computers and, when built on the latest hardware, is super powerful.
+Xfce is a resource-conservative desktop environment that works well on older computers and is super powerful when built on the latest hardware.
 This energetic desktop environment, combined with the Ubuntu Linux base’s high-performance features, produces an efficient, stable operating system.

-Linux Lite targets Windows users mainly in pursuit of an optimal on-ramp conversion to Linux.
-It’s also a good choice for Linux users already looking for an all-purpose computing platform ready to take them to the next level of Linux.
+Linux Lite 4.6 targets Windows users mainly in pursuit of an optimal on-ramp conversion to Linux.
+It’s also a good choice for Linux users already looking for an all-purpose computing platform ready to take them to Linux’s next level.

 Linux Lite 4.6 under the hood is no slouch.
-It is powered by the 4.15.0-58 Linux kernel with custom kernels from the repository of the community.
+The 4.15.0-58 Linux kernel powers it with custom kernels from the repository of the community.
 It comes preloaded with the web browser Firefox 68.0.2 Quantum and the email client Thunderbird 60.8.0.

-New in this latest release of a distro is a theme selector that makes it easy to choose from the initial setup either a light or dark theme.
+New in this latest release of a distro is a theme selector that makes it easy to choose from the initial setup, either a light or dark.
 Or you may prefer the updated theme of the Papirus icon, updated to the latest release.

 The xfce4-cpufreq-plugin CPU Quality mode is now included as an option for the system tray.
 Right-click on Taskbar, Table, Add new objects, CPU Frequency Monitor to pick it.
 Right-click it and push it to where you want it to be.

 New documentation on the platform makes it easier to migrate to Linux Lite 4.6 than previous releases.
 This includes a new knowledge guide for the keyboard and the number lock in the Lite Welcome software.